lifeparticle/JS-Cheatsheet/README.md

 # Function

-## Regular function
+## Regular / Named function

 You can use functions before you create them.
-So they are hoisted.
+Because they are hoisted.

 ```js
 function hello() {